jwendig/eclipseche-ext-camunda-bpmn/eclipseche-ext-bpmn/README.md

 ## Test your custom Camunda-BPM-Application

 If you want to test the a application create with this extension, e.g. the Camunda-Get-Started application [loan approval] (http://docs.camunda.org/get-started/), you have to import the created project into eclipseChe hosted at [codenvy.com] (https://codenvy.com/).
-To import the project there, you only have to zip your project.
+To import the project, you only have to zip your project.
 Imported into codenvy you can run the application with the following Docker-Image.

 ### Camunda 7.3 Wildfly Docker Image